 - The Great Lakes supply drinking water to 8.5 million Canadians.

-- The joined shoreline of the Great Lakes is equivalent to about 45% of the Earth's circumference.
+- The joined shoreline of the Great Lakes equals about 45% of the Earth's circumference.

-- Extreme storms on Lake Erie can bring about short-term lake level changes of up to 4 meters.
+- Extreme storms on Lake Erie can cause short-term lake-level changes of up to 4 meters.

 Prairies

-- The Prairie Provinces consists of about 770 dams.
+- The Prairie Provinces consist of about 770 dams.

 - About 75% of all agricultural water withdrawals in Canada happen on the Prairies, primarily for irrigation.